 Some of the languages that are similar to Japanese are Chinese, German, Korean, Hebrew, etc.

 These languages have the most similarities with Japanese.
-Let’s discuss these languages one by one.

 1. Chinese – On The Top Of List Of Languages Similar To Japanese:

 Many people assume that Chinese and Japanese are the same languages.
-There are multiple reasons for this.

 For example, the Japanese use the majority of typical Chinese ideograms.
-It has also adopted the majority of Chinese words.

-However, because it is spoken, some spelling rules vary altogether.
 So, it’s only one of the few and rare parallels with the Chinese.
 Beyond its ideograms, the one thing left is simplicity.

 a.
 Writing System:

 One of the most striking similarities is the usage of the same characters.
-Japanese uses Kanji, and Chinese uses hanzi.

 In general, over half of the characters in the two languages are the same.
-It’s because Japan initially adopted China’s writing system before developing their own.

 b.
 Numbers:

-Both languages use the same way of writing numbers.
 They follow a similar format for writing numbers as in English, but a term for 万 or ten thousand.

 This means that we can write a “hundred thousand” in Chinese or Japanese as 十万 “(ten) (ten-thousand)”.